 Victoria Hospital Foundation and Research Manitoba Program aims to fund interdisciplinary research with potential for significant impact based on scientific excellence, and relevance to adult and/or geriatric mental health, and the overall health and well-being of older adults within the Province of Manitoba.

 The priority areas for the research include novel therapeutics, remote access and artificial intelligence, Indigenous health, improvements to quality of care, and/or improvements to geriatric care.

-“We are proud to partner with Research Manitoba to support the work of world-class researchers here in our province,” said Rhonda Chorney, Acting Executive Director of The Vic Foundation.
+“We are proud to partner with Research Manitoba to support the work of world-class researchers here in our province,” said Rhonda Chorney, Acting Executive Director of Victoria Hospital Foundation.
 “We are pleased to invest in local talent and work in collaboration to transform care and improve the health and well-being of Manitobans.”